 - Approach: It presents a new approach to high-level synthesis.
-This approach combines the best of both worlds: a modular, asynchronous specification language and an automatically generated synchronous, fully pipelined implementation. - Algorithms: It presents a relaxation algorithm for decreasing the clock cycle time and a coordinated global scheduling algorithm for mapping the individual operations of the modules into clock cycles.
+This approach combines the best of both worlds: a modular, asynchronous speci£cation language and an automatically generated synchronous, fully pipelined implementation. - Algorithms: It presents a relaxation algorithm for decreasing the clock cycle time and a coordinated global scheduling algorithm for mapping the individual operations of the modules into clock cycles.
 The latter is the enabling technology for efficient pipelining, as it allows the data to move together across the circuit even when the pipeline buffers are full. - Experimental Results: It presents experimental results that demonstrate the effectiveness of the technique.

 The remainder of the paper is organized as follows.
-Section 2 illustrates how a system is specified using rewrite rules.
-Section 3 presents the synthesis algorithm.
-Section 4 discusses extensions to the existing framework to support more complex or irregular behaviors in pipelined circuits.
-Section 5 presents the reasons why we chose to generate synchronous rather than asynchronous implementations from our specifications.
-Section 6 presents the experimental results.
-Section 7 discusses related work.
-We conclude in Section 8.
+Section II illustrates how a system is specified using rewrite rules.
+Section III presents the synthesis algorithm.
+Section IV presents the experimental results.
+Section V discusses related work.
+We conclude in Section VI.